eduhoribe/comic-builder/README.md

 # comic-builder

-Auxiliary tool for [manga-py](https://github.com/manga-py/manga-py) to organize, merge and export the files in a ebook format (EPUB or MOBI)
+An auxiliary tool for [manga-py](https://github.com/manga-py/manga-py) to organize, merge and export the files in an ebook format (EPUB or MOBI)

 ## Dependencies